syncfusion-content/xamarin-docs/Xamarin/SfDigitalGauge/Customize-character-segments.md

 ---
 layout: post
-title: Character customization in Syncfusion DigitalGauge control for Xamarin.Forms
+title: Csutomize Character in Syncfusion DigitalGauge control for Xamarin.Forms
 description: Learn how to customise the Character in DigitalGauge
 platform: xamarin
 control: DigitalGauge